Late lunch was xiaolongbao from the original spot on Wudong Lu.

 Shanghai is like a microcosm of the world.
 Everyone’s here, a few people run things, no one really knows what’s going on, and shit happens.

-This slow transition to effective ignorance in Chinese society is a revelation.
-It completely corroborates every truism that recommends living your own life unfettered by the Man and striving for greatness with every means at your disposal.
-Because of this, you get the sense that you can be more of a whole person despite the different norms and issues.
-Not to paint with a broad brush (also cognizant of the fact that everything looks better in hindsight), but this mode of seeing the world makes life particularly rich here, and this richness is doled out heartily like pearly Eight Treasure congee in the morning.
+That type of effective ignorance (confidence) is still a revelation.
+It corroborates every truism that recommends living your own life unfettered by the Man and striving for greatness with every means at your disposal.
+Not to paint with a broad brush (also cognizant of the fact that everything looks better in hindsight), but this mode of seeing the world can make life particularly rich, and in Shanghai, that richness can be doled out heartily sometimes, like pearly Eight Treasure congee in the morning.

 Despite the billions of people on this planet and the millions that live in Shanghai, the world still has enough space for everyone to pursue their individual purposes.
 Wherever they lead and with whomever they unfold, our paths are made possible on this solitary Earth of ours.